xTool S1 Review, Video, and Projects

 Is the xTool S1 a Crafter’s Laser?

-If you’re new here, I am a HUGE fan of the xTool M1 laser and blade cutter machine (10 watt).
-I started with the M1 because it seemed like I didn’t have to have a specialty or even any knowledge before jumping in.
+If you’re new here, I am a big fan of the xTool M1 laser and blade cutter machine (10 watt).
+I started with the M1 because it seemed like I didn’t have to have a specialty or even any knowledge before jumping in and the focus on on SAFETY.

 For those without a cutting machine, the blade addition elevated the laser functionality.
 The combination created a multi-use machine at an amazing price point.

-The xTool S1 is like the M1 in that it can be elevated on the riser base and run the rotary tool, but it’s quite a bit more than that.
+The xTool S1 is like the M1 / M1 Ultra in that it can be elevated on the riser base and run the rotary tool.
 And the nearly “ready-out-of-the-box” set up for the S1 makes it easy for us “non-laser” folk to assemble.

 If you’re interested in starting a small business, this is a very capable machine.
 The speed and power combination, along with the bed size and rotary capability are going to be a great piece for the safety-conscious crafter.